Pillars of Support: Building Trust

 5. Treat every challenge and every new piece of knowledge as an opportunity for improvement.
 If our team could have made it easier for you to arrive at the same conclusion, contribute: Add a new article in our Knowledge Base and let others know, or take a note and discuss your ideas in the weekly team hangout.

-6. Collect and share product insight with every opportunity.
+6. Collect and share product insights with every opportunity.
 Stay informed about upcoming features and limitations.

 1. Greet in a warm, friendly manner.
 Always use the customer’s name and double-check that it’s correct.
 If no name is available, start with “Hey there,”.